Criminal District Attorney - Hot Checks

 Substitute check is on yellow or white paper

-If you have any questions or suggestions, please do not hesitate to call 830-221-1300 from the Hot Check Division.
+If you have any questions or suggestions, please do not hesitate to call 830-221-1300 for the Hot Check Division.